gabrielazalta/fitter/README.md

 [![License: MIT](https://img.shields.io/badge/License-ISC-yellow.svg)](https://opensource.org/licenses/ISC)

 ## Purpose
-A health and fitness application that allows users to set initial goals using a self assessment quiz, and daily goals using your personal calendar.
+A health and fitness web application that allows users to set initial goals using a self assessment quiz, and daily goals using your personal calendar.
 Users can share personal stories to motivate each other.

 ## Table of Contents